YingkunZhou/i386-test/doc/seshadri2012evicted.md

 Degradation < 5% (low); > 18% (high); rest (medium)

 We evaluate multi-programmed workloads running on 2-core and 4-core CMPs.
-We generate nine categories of multiprogrammed workloads with different levels of aggregate intensity (low, medium, or high) and aggregate sensitivity (low, medium, or high).4 We evaluate the server benchmarks separately with ten 2-core and five 4-core workload combinations.
+We generate nine categories of multiprogrammed workloads with different levels of aggregate intensity (low, medium, or high) and aggregate sensitivity (low, medium, or high).
+(<sub>We compute aggregate intensity/sensitivity of a workload as the sum of individual benchmark intensities/sensitivities (low = 0, medium = 1, high = 2).</sub>)
+We evaluate the server benchmarks separately with ten 2-core and five 4-core workload combinations.
-In all, we present results for 208 2-core and 135 4-core workloads.5
+In all, we present results for 208 2-core and 135 4-core workloads. (<sub>We provide details of individual workloads in our tech report [47].</sub>)

 We evaluate system performance using the weighted speedup metric [50], which is shown to correlate with the system throughput [11].
 We also evaluate three other metrics, namely, instruction throughput, harmonic speedup [28], and maximum slowdown [25], [26], in Section 7.6 for completeness.